JDBennison/marylyn-the-star/README.md

 ### Features Left to Implement
 Other features which will be implemented or could be implimented in the future

+#### Company/Venue information
+Putting more details about the venue and the company to add more professionality to the webpage is a must which will be done relatively soon but is not crucial for the launch of the fringe programme.

 #### Contact form
 I would like to introduce a modal contact form for any other theatres to contact the company and invite them to perform.
 This will help the company to get further work.